 The same is true if you divide both sides by 1000 m

 It doesn’t change the value of the measurement when you multiply by the conversion factor.
 It just changes the units the measurement is compared to.
-This method of unit conversion is called “Unit Cancelling” because the undesired unit is cancelled out by the conversion factor.
+This method of unit conversion is called “Unit Cancelling” because the undesired unit is canceled out by the conversion factor.

 Occasionally it will be necessary to perform multiple conversions in a row to get the units you need on a measurement.
 Since all you are doing is multiplying the base measurement by 1, you can perform all of the conversions as one long chain of conversion factors.
 This method is known as the “Ladder Method”.
 Each conversion step is another run of a ladder to cancel out the undesired units.